-- 1 The Council will support new growth with appropriate community infrastructure in a timely and efficient manner by: - (a) Supporting new and replacement development or enhancement of existing facilities: - (b) Supporting and promoting an alternative community use where the existing community use has ceased and where the alternative use can demonstrate a local need and that there is no undue impact on the amenity of existing residents or the highway network;
+- 1 The Council will support new growth with appropriate community infrastructure in a timely and efficient manner by: - (a) Supporting new and replacement development or enhancement of existing facilities; - (b) Supporting and promoting an alternative community use where the existing community use has ceased and where the alternative use can demonstrate a local need and that there is no undue impact on the amenity of existing residents or the highway network; - (c) Supporting community infrastructure on the upper floors of key retail parades provided they are accessible to residents with disabilities; - (d) Supporting community infrastructure as part of mixed use development;

-- (c) Supporting community infrastructure on the upper floors of key retail parades provided they are accessible to residents with disabilities; - (d) Supporting community infrastructure as part of mixed use development; - (e) Supporting and facilitating the expansion of existing schools and health facilities where a clear need can be demonstrated; - (f) Safeguarding existing waste sites in the borough and delivering the ELWA Joint Waste Development Plan (2012) to support sustainable waste management in the sub-region; - (g) Resisting the loss of existing lawful community infrastructure.
-Where proposals involve the loss of infrastructure this will only be supported where: - It is clearly demonstrated that there is no longer a need for the existing use within the local community; - ii The building is no longer suitable; - iii The facilities in the building are being re-provided elsewhere in the borough; and - iv There is sufficient provision nearby. - 2 New community infrastructure should be located in or on the edge of the borough's town centres.
-The provision of new or extended community infrastructure outside of town centres will only be supported where they are local in nature and scale, where a local need can be demonstrated and where there is no undue impact on the amenity of existing residents or highway network. - The dual use of existing and new community infrastructure will be supported in areas of good accessibility in order to create community hubs offering a range of services, subject to satisfactory management arrangements being put in place.
+- (e) Supporting and facilitating the expansion of existing schools and health facilities where a clear need can be demonstrated, in addition to the provision of new and expanded facilities on sites identified in Appendix 2 and the Infrastructure Delivery Plan; - (f) Safeguarding existing waste sites in the borough and delivering the ELWA Joint Waste Development Plan (2012) to support sustainable waste management in the sub-region; - 2 Where proposals involve the loss of infrastructure this will only be supported where: - (a) It is clearly demonstrated that there is no longer a need, within the local community for the existing use or for reuse of the building or site for any other community use; or - (b) The building is no longer suitable; or - (c) The facilities in the building are being re-provided elsewhere in the borough. - 3 New community infrastructure should be located in or on the edge of the borough's town centres.
+The provision of new or extended community infrastructure outside of town centres will only be supported where they are local in nature and scale, where a local need can be demonstrated and where there is no undue impact on the amenity of existing residents or highway network; - 4 The dual use of existing and new community infrastructure will be supported in areas of good accessibility in order to create community hubs offering a range of services, subject to satisfactory management arrangements being put in place; and - 5 The Council will require that new development be accompanied by proposals for the provision of the community infrastructure required to meet the needs arising from that development.